Additional support for learning

 Children or young people may needadditional support for a number of reasons.
 Needs are identified on an individual basis.

 Learners may need additional support if they are

 - living with parents who are abusing substances

 - on the child protection register

 - looked after or looked after and accommodated

 - social, emotional or behavioural needs.

-If your child is school age, they will be referred to us by their school.
+If your child is school age, their school will refer them to us.

-If your child is pre-school age, they will be referred by the health visitor or a medical professional will refer them to us.
+If your child is pre-school age, the health visitor or a medical professional will refer them to us.